HIPAA Penetration Testing Requirements 2026: Complete Compliance Guide

 Web Application Testing for Patient Portals and Telehealth Platforms

 Patient portals and telehealth platforms have become critical infrastructure for modern healthcare delivery.
-The 2026 rule specifically emphasizes testing these applications because they present unique security challenges—they must be accessible to non-technical users while protecting highly sensitive patient data.
+These applications present unique security challenges, because they must be accessible to non-technical users while protecting highly sensitive patient data.

 Web Application Testing Focus Areas